December 13, 2017

-Divination is a tool, or process that allows us to read the energy surrounding us at any particular moment in time, by assigning meaning to a specific situation, or item.
-It’s almost like learning to speak, or read because the person divining learns to use the tool (cards, tea leafs, events and so on) to read the energy that is radiating from the person or situation that they are reading.
+Divination definition: it is a tool, or process that allows us to read the energy surrounding us at any particular moment in time, by assigning meaning to a specific situation, or item.
+It’s almost like learning to speak, or read because the person divining learns to use the tool (cards, tea leaves, events and so on) to read the energy that is radiating from the person or situation that they are reading.

 There are many forms of divination, some are more well known than others such as Crystal Balls, Scrying, Tarot Cards, Astrology, and Numerology.
 There are also other lesser known forms of divination too, some of which you can create for yourself, from anything that you desire.

 Of course, some divination tools, can go much deeper than our own creations will, Tarot, Astrology and Numerology are some examples of this.
 Their energy, and the stories that they can tell are much more in-depth and complex.
-If you can read them well, the insights that they provide will be much more specific, and deeper than self-created and much simpler divination techniques, such as the those described below.
+If you can read them well, the insights that they provide will be much more specific, and deeper than self-created and much simpler divination definition and techniques, such as the those described below.

-A simple and quick technique that can really help you gain perspective, just when you need it.
+A simple and quick divination technique that can really help you gain perspective, just when you need it.